zqzas/Network-Analyzer/prob4_dns/README.md

 But later, some tcp traffic starts riding on port 53, which seems to be remote shell connections.

 Tricks:
-Some 802.11 and Logical-Link Control protocols are hidden in a few packets.
+Some 802.11 and Logical-Link Control(LLC) protocols are hidden in a few packets.
 I need to handle them if they can't be automatically detected by scapy.